Display to header level

 Alternatively, the right of first offer can be structured to have the holder, upon notice from the owners that the owners are interested in selling, make the first offer.
 This configuration likewise places minimal burden on the owners.
 Owners are under no obligation to accept the holder’s offer; their only inconvenience is having to provide notice to the holder and wait the specified period of time for holder to make an offer before placing the property on the market.

 Example.
 The owners want to leave all of their options open should they ever want, or need, to sell their property.
-On the other hand, their preferred purchaser, all else being equal, is the conservation organization and they have told the conservation organization they have every intention of giving them an opportunity to buy before listing the property.
+On the other hand, their preferred purchaser, all else being equal, is the organization and they have told the organization they have every intention of giving them an opportunity to buy before listing the property.

 A right of first negotiation is not a stand-alone right but an add-on to the right of first offer.
 The purpose is to provide time after an initial offer is rejected for counterproposals to be made and, if possible, for the holder to reach agreement with the owners before others can make competing offers.

 The grant of first offer will establish the amount of time allowed for negotiation.
 A reasonable period for negotiation may be 30 days and often up to 90.
-The Model Grant of Right of First Offer provides that both parties will negotiate in good faith during the stipulated negotiation period.
-If the owners and the holder do not come to terms within the negotiation period, there is no further obligation on the part of the owners unless the holder also holds a right of first refusal.
+The Model Grant of Right of First Offer provides that both parties will negotiate in good faith during the negotiation period.
+If the owners and the holder do not come to terms within the negotiation period, there is no further obligation on the part of the owners (unless the holder also holds a right of first refusal).

-The grant of a first refusal may be attractive to those owners who, all other considerations being equal, would prefer a sale to the conservation organization soliciting the right of first refusal.
+The grant of a first refusal may be attractive to those owners who, all other considerations being equal, would prefer a sale to the organization soliciting the right of first refusal.

 Example.
-An elderly owner prefers his land to be acquired by the conservation organization upon his death but without any detriment to the value of his estate.
-He could grant a purchase option that would give the organization the right to acquire the land at its value established by the appraisal for estate tax purposes but he suspects that the appraised value established for those purposes may be on the low side of comparable values.
+An elderly owner prefers his land to be acquired by the organization upon his death but without any detriment to the value of his estate.
+He could grant a purchase option that would give the organization the right to acquire the land at its value established by the appraisal for estate tax purposes, but he suspects that the appraised value established for those purposes may be on the low side of comparable values.
 Instead, he proposes a right of first refusal triggered when the estate is about to sell to a third party, who is likely to be a residential developer.

 Example.
-The conservation organization obtains from the owners both a grant of first offer using the default provisions of the Model Grant of Right of First Offer and a grant of first refusal using default provisions of the Model Grant of Right of First Refusal.
+The organization obtains from the owners both a grant of first offer using the default provisions of the Model Grant of Right of First Offer and a grant of first refusal using default provisions of the Model Grant of Right of First Refusal.
 Years later the organization receives notice from the owners of their intent to sell the property:

-A prudent conservation organization will want the owners’ promises regarding rights of first purchase to be both in writing and in recordable form:
+A prudent organization will want the owners’ promises regarding a right of first offer or right of first refusal to be both in writing and in recordable form:

-© 2015, 2012, 2009
+© 2022, 2015, 2012, 2009

-Text may be excerpted and reproduced with acknowledgement of ConservationTools.org and the Pennsylvania Land Trust Association.
+Text may be excerpted and reproduced with acknowledgement of WeConservePA.